 - Practical daily checklists and onboard spare parts

 What do I bring?

-Bring your RYA and YA Sail/Power Log Books; clothes to work in and deck shoes; Note pad and pen, lunch and little lunch.
+Bring your RYA Sail/Power Log Books if you have one; clothes to work in and deck shoes; Note pad and pen, lunch and little lunch.
 No tools required!

 How is the course delivered?